Hendra Virus Infection

 Pathology laboratories are required to urgently notify all requests for Hendra virus testing in humans to the appropriate public health unit.

-When a horse is strongly suspected or confirmed to be infected with Hendra virus, Biosecurity Queensland will notify Queensland Health and take urgent measures to minimise risk to other people and other horses.
+When a horse is strongly suspected or confirmed to be infected with Hendra virus, Biosecurity Queensland will notify Queensland Health and take urgent measures to minimise risk to other people and other animals (horses, dogs and cats).

 Public health staff will seek to identify all people who may have been exposed to an infectious horse and conduct a detailed assessment of their level of exposure.

-People at risk of infection will be provided with information about Hendra virus and advised of appropriate ongoing management.
+People at risk of infection will be provided with information about Hendra virus and advised of appropriate ongoing monitoring and management.

 If you have had recent exposure to an infected horse and have not been contacted by public health staff, please telephone your nearest public health unit or 13 HEALTH (13 43 25 84).